tomneda/DABstar/README.md

 ## What is new in 2.1.0

 - Some minor fixes and refinings made.
 - Add status information to the main Widget, see below the MOT picture:
+  - Show the ACC decoder input bit rate.
+  - Show whether Stereo mode is active.
+  - Show whether EPG (Electronic Program Guide) data are available
+  - Show whether SBR (Spectrum Band Replication) mode is active
+  - Show whether PS (Parameter Stereo) mode is active
+  - Show whether an announcement is currently made.

 ![](res/mainwidget.png)